 Lembit Peegel

-Fotografiska welcomes the new year, during which Tallinn will hold the title of European Capital of Sport, with a focus on Estonian sports photography.
-On January 24, 2025, Fotografiska will open a retrospective exhibition of the legendary sports photographer Lembit Peegel, titled Peegel/Pildis.
+Fotografiska welcomes the year 2025, during which Tallinn holds the title of European Capital of Sport, with a focus on Estonian sports photography.
+On January 24, Fotografiska will open an exhibition titled 'Peegel/Pildis' by the legendary sports photographer Lembit Peegel.
+This is Peegel's first solo exhibition, showcasing numerous previously unseen images from his vast collection.

 The exhibition is curated by Fotografiska Tallinn in collaboration with the Estonian Sports and Olympic Museum and sports advocates Are Altraja and Peeter Keek.